Do I have to pay a deposit when I open a new account?

 The security deposit is due within 10 days.
 In some cases, we’ll ask for a deposit before we open an account.
 There are a number of ways to pay.

-Your deposit will be credited to your account after one year of on-time bill payments.
+Your deposit will be credited to your account after two years of on-time bill payments.